Black Holocaust MemorialJames Kimble

 2002 to present

-The Black Holocaust Museum is located in the alley (called East Anderson Lane) behind Kimble's home on East Anderson Street.
+The Black Holocaust Memorial is located in the alley (called East Anderson Lane) behind Kimble's home on East Anderson Street.
 At one time, the installation was visible from East Broad Street, but homes have since been built between the sculptures and the street.
 The work is free to view (though donations are accepted), and Kimble is often nearby and available to discuss the Memorial.

 About the Artist/Site

 In 2002, Savannah, Georgia, the city with the largest recorded slave auction in U.S. history, had no public monuments recognizing the atrocities that occurred there throughout the time of the transatlantic slave trade.
 That year, a sculpture titled the “African-American Monument” was unveiled on River Street, the city’s waterfront tourist district, with the intention of addressing that history.
 However, according to local artist James Kimble, the piece (created by a white artist) did not acknowledge the true nature of slavery.
 In response, Kimble used a technique he had developed throughout years of art making to create a papier-mâché sculpture called the Black Holocaust Memorial which continues to stand in his downtown Savannah neighborhood.